-Can you believe we are heading into the last term of the school year for 2020?
+Can you believe we are heading into the last term of the school year for 2021?
 And, we all know what that means!
 The ever time-consuming, most procrastinated job of a teacher…report cards are fast approaching!
-Back in June, we wrote about how report cards during COVID-19 were going to look a little different, due to the majority of children across Australia completing their school work at home for half a term.
-While many children have been attending face-to-face teaching in the time since then, teachers in Victoria have a slightly different story!
-So, again, report cards may look a little different.
-What did your report cards look like in Semester 1?
-Will they look different this time around?
+Back in June 2020, we wrote about how report cards during COVID-19 were going to look a little different, due to many children across Australia completing their school work at home for half a term.
+Who would have thought we would still be here in Term 4 of 2021 thinking about how to do report cards with many students in Victoria and New South Wales still completing a lot of their school work from home?
+What did your report cards look like in 2020?
+Will they look different this year?

-This blog aims to highlight how report cards looked different in Semester 1, and provide some resources to help you complete your report cards for Semester 2 of the year that was – 2020!
+This blog aims to highlight how report cards looked different in 2020, and provide some resources to help you complete your report cards for Semester 2 of 2021!

 You’ve got this!

-What Did School Report Cards Look Like in Semester 1 2020?
+What Did School Report Cards Look Like in 2020?

 We did a bit of digging and asked around our teaching community.
 It seems, like many things, each state and each education system did things a little uniquely.
-However, one thing is for certain – most report cards that went home in Semester 1 looked different to normal.
+However, one thing is for certain – most report cards that went home in 2020 looked different to normal.

 Here are some examples from teachers about what their report cards looked like: